 No. The bonfire permit only allows for the kindling of a bonfire at the location specified.
 While permittees may cook over the bonfire using a grate or long-handled forks, no additional grills (propane, electric, or charcoal) are permitted.

-As you reach the end of your allotted time for your bonfire, the fire should be extinguished using water and allowed to properly cool for a time in the pit.
+As you reach the end of your allotted time for your bonfire, the fire should be extinguished using water and allowed to completely cool in the pit.
 After cooling, all remnants should be shoveled into a non-combustible (metal) container and removed from the beach for disposal.
 The pit area should then be leveled, to ensure the beach is returned to its pre-fire condition.
 Under no circumstances should firewood remnants be buried on the beach or thrown into the ocean.

 No; the bonfire permit covers the proper kindling of a bonfire in the location specified, and does not entitle the holder to violate any of the normal beach regulations, including driving, alcohol consumption, or time restrictions.